EuropeanUniversityFoundation/power_react_app/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Adding Custom Environment Variables

+Your project can consume variables declared in your environment as if they were declared locally in your JS files.
+By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.

+Note: You must create custom environment variables beginning with `REACT_APP_`.
+Any other variables except NODE_ENV will be ignored to avoid accidentally exposing a private key on the machine that could have the same name.
+Changing any environment variables will require you to restart the development server if it is running.